perez987/OpenCore-and-UEFI-Secure-Boot/README.md

 - kek.auth >> KEK (Key Exchange Keys)
 - pk.auth >> PK (Platform key).

-This can be done in 2 ways: from the configuration menu of the motherboard or with the specialized tool KeyTool.
+This can be done in 2 ways: configuration menu of the motherboard or specialized tool KeyTool.

 ### BIOS